torar9/rust-graphical-sorting/README.md

 # rust-graphical-sorting
 Program graphically shows how sorting algorithms works.
+Program is currently not finished.
-For no there is only bubble sort.
+For now there is only bubble sort.